sedouard/gittrack/README.md

 # What is GitTrack?

 GitTrack is a heads-up-display of your activity on Github.
+It provides a single page aggregation of your recent activity on Github for others to see.

 ![logo](img/dashboard.png)

 # Getting a GitTrack

-To generate your GitTrack, just star this repo and visit [gittrack.io](http://gittrack.io)
+To generate your GitTrack, just star this repo and visit [gittrack.io](http://gittrack.io) and enter your github username.

 # Contributing